Advertisement

 2. Brake Wear indicator making contact with the rotor

 As time goes on, the brake pad becomes uneven and needs replacement.
-During installation, there’s a tiny metal attached to the brake pad, which relays signal on the condition of the brakes.
+During installation, there’s a tiny metal attached to the brake pad, which relays a signal about the condition of the brakes.

 Once brake pad wear occurs, the brake Pad Wear indicator will lose balance and start making contact with the rotor, which makes a rotational movement.